juancapm09/okta-saml2/README.md

-# OKTA-SAML-Node
+# OKTA-SAML2JS-Node
-NodeJS application demonstrating SAML integration for Single Sign On (SSO) with OKTA
+NodeJS application demonstrating SAML2-JS integration for Single Sign On (SSO) with OKTA